Labrador Retriever vs Labradoodle: Complete Comparison (2026)

 Health and Lifespan Comparison

 Labrador Retriever has a typical lifespan of 10-12 years, while Labradoodle lives approximately 12-15 years.
 Health profiles differ significantly between these dogs.
-Labrador Retriever is predisposed to Orthopedic Conditions, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
-Labradoodle faces its own health challenges including Orthopedic Conditions, Eye Conditions, Other Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Labrador Retriever is predisposed to skeletal and joint concerns, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
+Labradoodle faces its own health challenges including skeletal and joint concerns, Eye Conditions, Other Concerns.
+The two breeds each carry a similar load of documented health predispositions, but the conditions and management paths differ.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health